BioComSoftware/TeramyydDuel/Docs/CHADBURN_SETUP_GUIDE.md

 **Rotation Settings:**
 - **Max Rotation Degrees**: 100
    - This is the maximum angle the handle can rotate
    - 100° clockwise = full ahead, 100° counter-clockwise = full astern
 - **Snap Increment**: 0
    - Set to 0 for smooth rotation
    - Set to 10 for snapping every 10 degrees (like a real telegraph)
    - Set to 25 for SLOW/HALF/FULL positions

+**Throttle Mapping:**
+- **Throttle Response Seconds**: Default 30
+   - Represents how many seconds of sustained thrust the telegraph assumes when converting percentage to knots
+   - Higher values yield larger commanded speeds for the same power; lower values keep commands nearer to current speed
+   - Uses `Engine.FORCE_PER_POWER_UNIT` and ship mass to remain physically consistent

 **Visual Feedback:**
 - **Stop Color**: White (255, 255, 255)